Why Twitter Stock Is Falling Today - Benzinga

-Twitter Inc TWTR shares are trading lower Friday following reports that Tesla Inc TSLA CEO Elon Musk's deal to buy the social media company is in peril.
+Twitter Inc TWTR shares are trading lower Monday after Tesla Inc TSLA CEO Elon Musk on Friday filed to terminate his proposed deal with the social media company.

-According to a Washington Post report, Musk's $44 billion takeover bid may be in jeopardy as the parties struggle to find common ground on the actual number of bot accounts on the social media platform.
+"While Section 6.4 of the Merger Agreement requires Twitter to provide Mr. Musk and his advisors all data and information that Mr. Musk requests 'for any reasonable business purpose related to the consummation of the transaction,' Twitter has not complied with its contractual obligations," Musk's attorney said Friday in a letter attached to the SEC filing.

-"Elon Musk’s deal to buy Twitter is in serious jeopardy," sources reportedly told the Washington Post.
+Related Link: Trending On Twitter: Elon Musk Generates Heaps Of Ridicule And Sympathy For Nixing His Twitter Purchase

 TWTR Price Action: Twitter has traded between $73.34 and $31.30 over a 52-week period.